 What are the Federal regulations that are applicable to the US flagged vessels in the maritime industry?

 The regulations are as follows and apply to all US flagged commercial vessels world-wide.
 It is estimated that at any given point in time, there are over 125 US flagged commercial service vessels in a variety of locations world-wide engaged in carrying cargo or doing business with the petroleum industry.
 Vessels that are owned and operated by the US Navy or the Military Sealift Command (MSC) are not in commercial service.
 One regulation (46 CFR Part 4) also applies to foreign flagged commercial vessels when they are in US or US Territorial waters.
 The applicable regulations:

-46 CFR part 16
+- 46 CFR Part 16 – CHEMICAL TESTING

 There are several questions to be answered and facts that a C/TPA should be aware of if providing service to marine employers.